Portrait of José Antonio Esquivel Gaytan

 Publications

 1. Esquivel-Gaytan, A., et al. (2024).
-"404-error 'Disease not found': Unleashing the translational potential of -omics approaches beyond traditional disease classification in heart failure research."
+“404-error ‘Disease not found’: Unleashing the translational potential of omics approaches beyond traditional disease classification in heart failure research.”
 European Journal of Heart Failure.
 DOI: 10.1002/ejhf.3268

 2. Esquivel-Gaytan, A., et al. (2023).
-"A high-throughput screening strategy identifies adenosine 5'-monophosphate as a novel enhancer of the cardio-protective enzyme 5-oxoprolinase (OPLAH)."
-European Heart Journal, 44(Supplement_2), ehad655.3130.
+“A high-throughput screening strategy identifies adenosine 5′-monophosphate as a novel enhancer of the cardio-protective enzyme 5-oxoprolinase (OPLAH).”
+European Heart Journal, 44(Suppl_2), ehad655.3130.
 DOI: 10.1093/eurheartj/ehad655.3130

-3. Vermeer, M.C.S.C., et al. (2022).
-"A translation re-initiation variant in KLHL24 causes epidermolysis bullosa simplex and dilated cardiomyopathy via intermediate filament degradation."
-The British Journal of Dermatology, 187(6), 1045-1048.
+3. Vermeer, M.C.S.C., Esquivel-Gaytan, J.A., et al. (2022).
+“A translation re-initiation variant in KLHL24 causes epidermolysis bullosa simplex and dilated cardiomyopathy via intermediate filament degradation.”
+British Journal of Dermatology, 187(6), 1045–1048.
 DOI: 10.1111/bjd.21832

 Languages